radius-project/docs/docs/content/tutorials/tutorial-add-radius/index.md

    kubectl get all -n demo
    ```

-   You should see output similar to below, with 5 pods and 3 services succesfully deployed as expected:
+   You should see output similar to below, with 5 pods and 3 services successfully deployed as expected:

    ```
    NAME                                 READY   STATUS    RESTARTS   AGE